arbor-sim/arbor/doc/co_labels.rst

 ===========

-Arbor provides a domain specific language (DSL) for describing regions and locations on morphologies, and a dictionary for assiciating these descriptions with a string label.
+Arbor provides a domain specific language (DSL) for describing regions and locations on morphologies, and a dictionary for associating these descriptions with a string label.

 The labels are used to refer to regions